 like a bark and

-get your dog even more exited and barky!
+get your dog even more excited and barky!

 Reward the dog for not barking

 As soon as the dog stops barking, you need to reinforce the stopping of